Waialua-Robotics/2910ChargedUp/README.md

-Scoring sequence (In sequence mode) : while scoring button pressed the rebot goes to a position
+Scoring sequence (In sequence mode) : while scoring button pressed the robot goes to a position
-    when the button in released and the left d-pad isnt held, the robot scores & stows if it is held, skip over the outake command and continue to stow
+    when the button in released and the kill button isnt held, the robot scores & stows if it is held, skip over the outake command and continue to stow

-Scoring sequence (Sequence False mode) : when scoring button pressed the rebot goes to a position
-    then manually outake and stow

-Scoring sequence (manual mode) : disable the soft limits allow the joysticks and triggerst t control the different axis in percent mode